3 Simple Tips to Save On Holiday Shopping

 Shop early, on time, and late

-This sounds counter-intuitive, but there are bargains to be had in all stages of the shopping process.
-Shopping early has the advantage of being able to get bargains as they come.
-According to Adobe Digital research, prices bottom out at 27% less than normal on Thanksgiving Day so it can pay off to start early.
-As the shopping season commences, Black Friday, Small Business Saturday, and Cyber Monday all have corresponding sales and discounts appropriate to their day on their websites.
-Consumer Reports says that the best electronics prices come after Cyber Monday and before December 13th.
-And, as for late, the New York Times suggests waiting until the week before Christmas for the best deals.
-“Late” can also refer to the time of day, as many stores will start the next day’s sales after 6 PM according to Business Insider.
+It may seem counter-intuitive, but bargains can be found at all stages of the shopping process.
+If you start shopping early, you can take advantage of getting bargains as soon as they come.
+According to Adobe Digital research, prices hit their lowest point at 27% less than usual on Thanksgiving Day, so it can pay off to start early.
+As the shopping season progresses, websites have corresponding sales and discounts for Black Friday, Small Business Saturday, and Cyber Monday.
+Consumer Reports suggests that the best prices for electronics come after Cyber Monday and before December 13th.
+On the other hand, if you wait until the week before Christmas, you may find the best deals, according to the New York Times.
+Also, keep in mind that “late” can also refer to the time of day.
+Many stores start the next day’s sales after 6 PM, as reported by Business Insider.

 There are also plenty of apps out there to help you track sale prices and comparison shop.
 Camelcamelcamel charts the price of an item on Amazon over time so you can see if it’s rising or falling.
-PriceJump allows you to paste a link from Amazon in, and it will tell you if it can find a better price somewhere around the web.
-Free Shipping Day is December 18th; their website contains a list of participating retailers.
+Savings.com allows you to paste a link from Amazon in, and it will tell you if it can find a better price somewhere around the web.
+Free Shipping Day is December 14th.
 Many of the big box online retailers offer free shipping with a minimum purchase through Dec 20th and guarantee delivery by Christmas Eve.
-In short - if you have the time to research, you can most definitely save money at any point in the holiday shopping cycle.
+In short – if you have the time to research, you can most definitely save money at any point in the holiday shopping cycle.

 Make it yourself

-The Alliance for Affordable Services is committed to helping you save money this holiday season.
-Members receive a 20% discount at 1-800-Flowers.com — which is much more than an online flower shop!
+The Alliance Direct Benefits is committed to helping you save money this holiday season.
+Members receive a 15% discount at 1-800-Flowers.com — which is much more than an online flower shop!
 It includes the Harry & David brand and other popular holiday favorites (like Cheryl’s and Wolferman’s); the 20% discount can be applied to gift baskets, gourmet foods, and floral arrangements for the holiday table.
 Members also receive up to a 60% discount at hundreds of retail partners through the Working Advantage program.
 For more information, and to become an Alliance member, visit the Alliance Direct Benefits website today or call us at 1-800-733-2242 (M-F, 7am-5:30pm Central Time).